madfam-io/plinto/docs/guides/SSO_INTEGRATION_GUIDE.md

 ## Overview

-Single Sign-On (SSO) allows your organization's users to authenticate using your existing identity provider, eliminating the need for separate Plinto credentials.
+Single Sign-On (SSO) allows your organization's users to authenticate using your existing identity provider, eliminating the need for separate Janua credentials.

 ### Benefits